 The National Centre for Educational Quality Enhancement acts as an official institution at national level, responsible for assessing recognition of prior learning (RPL) for access to HE programmes.
-HEIs are also free to assess the RPL.
-They have their own procedures for defining the compatibility of competences of specific educational programmes, and thus recognise credits accumulated.
+HEIs are also free to assess the recognition of prior learning.
+They have their own procedures for defining the compatibility of competences of specific educational programmes and thus recognise credits accumulated.
 This procedure also ensures the student's mobility.
-General provisions of credit recognition are defined by Decree No 120 (16.12.2007) of the Minister of Education and Science.
+General provisions of credit recognition are defined by Decree No 120 (16 December 2007, some further amendments in 2010) of the Minister of Education and Science.

-Recognition of prior non-formal learning at HE level is not defined by legislation and, as a result, is not applied in practice.
+Recognition of prior non-formal learning at higher education level is not defined by legislation and, as a result, is not applied in practice.
 Conditions for the student's progress from one year of studies to the next are determined by the HEIs according to the programme requirements.

 Requirements for final qualification are defined by the HEIs and vary according to the programme.
-For regulated professions (medicine, including veterinary medicine; law; and education) students must pass a State Certification Test for practicing in addition to obtaining a relevant academic degree.
-There are no legal restrictions for accessibility to further levels of higher education: all bachelors equivalent) can access programmes, and all masters (or equivalent) can access doctoral programmes.
+For regulated professions (medicine, including veterinary, medicine, law and education) students must pass a State Certification Test for practicing in addition to obtaining a relevant academic degree.
+There are no legal restrictions for accessibility to further levels of higher education: all Bachelor (or equivalent) can access Master programmes and all Master (or equivalent) can access doctoral programmes.